mantczakaus/ont_amplicon/README.md

   #make a blast database from the fasta file
   singularity exec -B /scratch https://depot.galaxyproject.org/singularity/blast:2.16.0--h66d330f_4 makeblastdb -in MetaCOXI_Seqs.fasta -parse_seqids -dbtype prot
   ```
-Specify the path of your COI database in your in your parameter file.
+Specify the full path to your COI database name in your in your parameter file.
   For instance:
   ```
   blastn_COI: /full/path/to/MetaCOXI_Seqs.fasta